ShansStark/Shans-azure-service-tags-tracker/examples/api-usage-examples.md

-# Azure Service Tags & IP Ranges Watcher - API Usage Examples
+# Azure Service Tags & IP Ranges Tracker - API Usage Examples

 ## 🎯 Overview

-This document shows how to use the Azure Service Tags & IP Ranges Watcher as a public API to monitor specific services and detect changes.
+This document shows how to use the Azure Service Tags & IP Ranges Tracker as a public API to monitor specific services and detect changes.

 ## 📡 Base URL